Get our top picks to pair with your favorite Mexican dishes, elegant ceviche to savory tacos

 A chile-rubbed bird cooked on the grill and served with mole gravy makes for a richly seasoned dinner.

 Pair with: Zinfandel.
-Besides being comfortable with a whole range of tangy, spicy Thanksgiving food, fruity Zinfandel also tames Southwest flavors.
+Besides being comfortable with a whole range of tangy, spicy Thanksgiving food, fruity Zinfandel also tames flavors of a Southwestern or Mexican Thansgiving menu.
 Recommended bottle: Scott Harvey 2010 Zinfandel (Amador County).

 The natural acidity of dry Sauvignon Blanc adds a tang that brightens up the sweet syrup on these pears.